mbarcia/CSV-Payments-PoC/docs/annotations/pipeline-step.md

 ### Parameters

 - `order`: Defines the order of execution for this step in the pipeline
-- `inputType`: The input type for this step
+- `inputType`: The input type for this step (domain type)
-- `outputType`: The output type for this step
+- `outputType`: The output type for this step (domain type)
+- `inputGrpcType`: The gRPC input type for this pipeline step.
+This is used for gRPC client generation and specifies the exact gRPC message type to be used in the generated client step interface instead of inferring from the domain type.
+- `outputGrpcType`: The gRPC output type for this pipeline step.
+This is used for gRPC client generation and specifies the exact gRPC message type to be used in the generated client step interface instead of inferring from the domain type.
 - `stepType`: The step type (StepOneToOne, StepOneToMany, etc.)
 - `backendType`: The backend adapter type (GenericGrpcReactiveServiceAdapter, etc.)
 - `backpressureBufferCapacity`: The buffer capacity for backpressure handling (default: 1024)